Lily Greenham: Career and adult life

+Vienna and sound poetry

-Whilst studying in Vienna in the 1950s, Greenham developed a strong interest in contemporary art and became involved with the activities of the Wiener Gruppe (Vienna Group), an avant-garde constellation of Austrian poets and writers that included H.C.
-Artmann and Gerhard Rühm.
-She became well-known for radio broadcasts and performances of sound & concrete poetry by many writers, poets and artists, including Freidrich Achtleitner, Elena Asins, Alain Arias-Misson, Ronaldo Azeredo, Bob Cobbing, Peter Greenham, Helmut Heißenbüttel and Ernst Jandl.
+Whilst studying in Vienna in the 1950s, Greenham developed a strong interest in contemporary art and became involved with the activities of the Wiener Gruppe (Vienna Group), an avant-garde constellation of Austrian poets and writers that included H. C. Artmann and Gerhard Rühm.
+She became well known for radio broadcasts and performances of sound & concrete poetry by many writers, poets and artists, including Freidrich Achtleitner, Elena Asins, Alain Arias-Misson, Ronaldo Azeredo, Bob Cobbing, Peter Greenham, Helmut Heißenbüttel and Ernst Jandl.
 Greenham spoke several languages aside from her native German and adopted Danish, as evidenced in her BBC Radio 3 Sound Poetry Concert in 1970 where she delivered sound poems in their original Spanish, French and English.

+Paris and visual art exhibitions

-In 1964 Greenham had moved back to Paris where she joined the Groupe de Recherche d'Art Visuel (GRAV) (Research Group for Visual Art)) of opto-kinetic artists.
-Greenham’s innovative Op art works became widely recognised and were shown in several major exhibitions, including Mouvement 2 (Galerie Denise René, Paris, 1964), The Responsive Eye (Museum of Modern Art (MoMa), New York, 1965), Light and Movement (Museum of Modern Art, Paris, 1967), Formas computables (Computer Centre, University of Madrid, 1969) and the 35th Venice Biennale in 1970.
+In 1964 Greenham had moved back to Paris where she joined the Groupe de Recherche d'Art Visuel (GRAV) (Research Group for Visual Art) of opto-kinetic artists, part of the broader Nouvelle Tendance (New Tendency) art movement.
+Greenham's innovative Op art works became widely recognised and were shown in several major exhibitions, including Mouvement 2 (Galerie Denise René, Paris, 1964), The Responsive Eye (Museum of Modern Art (MoMa), New York, 1965), Light and Movement (Museum of Modern Art, Paris, 1967), Formas computables (Computer Centre, University of Madrid, 1969) and the 35th Venice Biennale in 1970.

+London and 'lingual music'

 Greenham moved to London in 1972, where she based herself for the remainder of her life, and began to focus on her own sound poetry experiments.
-She consciously distanced herself from being regarded as merely an interpreter of other people’s poetry, particularly as one of the few female practitioners in an overwhelmingly male-dominated field.
+She consciously distanced herself from being regarded as merely an interpreter of other people's poetry, particularly as one of the few female practitioners in an overwhelmingly male-dominated field.
 Her sense of being an outsider was something she wrote about in Un Arte de Vivir (An Art of Living), originally published in the Spanish literary magazine Inventario 5 (1995).

 Greenham coined the term ‘lingual music’ in 1973 to describe her experiments with layering and processing reel-to-reel tape recordings of her own voice.
 She explained her approach in the catalogue for the exhibition Tekst in geluid (Text in sound) at the Stedelijk Museum, Amsterdam, in 1977.